Management strategies

 A person takes advantage of feeling energetic and does too much.

-Energy dip
+2. Energy dip

 Their overactivity leads to a dip, causing fatigue, low mood or anxiety.

-Bust!
+3. Bust!

 This leads to a period of underactivity, where the person does very little.

-Recovery
+4. Recovery

 It takes time for the person to recover their physical and psychological capacity.

-Boom and bust
+Boom & bust

-Everything we do uses energy, and these demands can fluctuate over time.
 For people struggling with cancer-related fatigue, the energy demand of a task can vary from day to day, hour to hour, or even minute to minute.

-Pacing, Planning & Prioritising
+Prioritising, Planning & Pacing

 • Create a balance of activities you need and want to do